NancyLiu-Roamer/react-admin/README.md

 # Getting Started with Create React App

-It is a JSON-server/React Hooks version, for home/user/posts/management pages.
+It is json-server/React Hooks/Redux version, for home/user/posts/management pages.
 MongoDB/React Hook version is ongoing which is avaible on another branch.

 ## Available Scripts